ganesh-7985/web-automation-llm/README.md

 - **Executor**: Executes plans using Playwright
 - **Site Adapters**: Specialized automation for specific websites
 - **Utilities**: Logging, parsing, and helper functions

-### Adding New Site Support

-1. Create a new executor file in `src/executor/`
-2. Add site-specific selectors in `src/selectors/`
-3. Update the main index.js to handle the new site
-4. Test with `--site yournewsite`

 ##  Dependencies